 This offense has a killer counter running game.
-The misdirections work really well, when the split backs cross.
+The misdirection works really well, when the split backs cross.
 Having a slot back will also give you a good flanking angle on the defense; the slot can crack the defensive end on sweeps.
 The slot can also carry the ball on reverses and traps.
 The slot can also be a valuable pass receiver.

 Youth Football T Formation

 This offense is a great power running offense.
 It is much like the I formation & wishbone, with multiple lead blockers out of the back field.
 This is an off-tackle based offense, because getting out side can be difficult.
 The T formation also has deadly counter and trap plays.
 The running backs going in different directions will really create confusion for the defense.

 Youth Football Flex-bone Offense

-This offensive formation can also be used on the youth football level, though it is not very common.
+This formation can also be used on the youth football level, though it is not very common.
 What is effective about this formation is that it has a wide receiver/ wingback flank.
 Much like the wing t offense, this offense uses the slot back to out-flank the defense.
 Crack blocking with in youth football is a killer block.
 You can crack the edge defender with the slot and crack an outside linebacker with the wide receivers (or vice versa).

 With the crack blocking by the wide receivers and slot backs it your full back to be able to lead block on sweeps.
 Motion can also be used in this formation easily with much success.
 The motion will add speed and deception to this formation.
 This offense is underused and underrated in youth football.
 It can be an explosive option for your team.
 Motion and option series out of this formation are “lights out”.

 Youth Football Spread Offense